rust-lang/rfcs/text/0000-target-extension.md

 In the current situation, `libc` crate has no way to deal in a stable way with these changes.
 It could only support two incompatible OS version together by only defining the common subset.
-Depending the breaking part, it could result removed feature in rustc (removing `si_addr` for OpenBSD would break stack overflow detection), or even breaking rustc itself (removing `ino_t` for FreeBSD).
+Depending on the breaking part, it could result in removed feature in rustc (removing `si_addr` for OpenBSD would break stack overflow detection), or even breaking rustc itself (removing `ino_t` for FreeBSD).